jatinAI/bits-ailab/docs/linux.md

 ## Basic Commands

+### NOTE

+> Shell Aliases- These are shortcuts to reference commands.
+These are created to avoid typing long commands and thus can be used in place of the reference commands.

 1. **pwd**- To show the current working directory.
 2. **ls**- To list down all the directories or files present in the current working directory.